medovina/MarioAI/README.md

 [MyAgent](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/MyAgent.html)  is the class you will enhance to build your custom agent.
 You will need to implement the [actionSelectionAI](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/MyAgent.html#actionSelectionAI()) method to determine the action that Mario will take on each game tick.

-As you can see in the documentation, [MyAgent](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/MyAgent.html) inherits from [MarioHijackAIBase](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/ch/idsia/agents/controllers/MarioHijackAIBase.html), which in turn inherits from [MarioAIBase](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/ch/idsia/agents/controllers/MarioAIBase.html).
-This last class contains fields that provide essential information about the game state:
+As you can see in the documentation, [MyAgent](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/MyAgent.html) inherits from [MarioAIBase](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/ch/idsia/agents/controllers/MarioAIBase.html).
+This class contains fields that provide essential information about the game state:

 - The field __mario__ is a [MarioEntity](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/ch/idsia/benchmark/mario/engine/generalization/MarioEntity.html) object with information about Mario himself, such as